Join whatsapp channel Join Now

 1. Three-dimensional motion

-If all the three coordinates specifying the position of the object change w.r.t. (with respect to) time, then the motion is known as the three-dimensional motion.
+If all three coordinates specifying the position of the object change w.r.t. (with respect to) time, then the motion is known as the three-dimensional motion.

 Example:-